asok/peep-dired/README.md

 ## Alternatives

+* [dired-preview](https://github.com/protesilaos/dired-preview) can be treated as a better replacement for Peep-Dired
 * [ranger.el](https://github.com/ralesi/ranger.el) emulates [ranger](http://ranger.nongnu.org/) in dired.
 It has the preview feature similar to Peep-Dired.
 * [diredc](https://github.com/Boruch-Baum/emacs-diredc) extensions to dired.
 It has a browse mode which has a similar feature to Peep-Dired.